quberoot/Health/General/Diet/ReadMeDennisOpinion.md

 ---------------------------------------------------------------
 - Additive nature of certain foods, withdrawal symptoms.
 How would you distinguish craving for an additive food versus craving for a necessary food?
 - The general dogma/politics in science.
 - That good quality anecdotes are often better that 'studies'.
+Studies in most cases are epidemiological in nature.
 - Most studies are based on questionnaires.
 - What is the evolutionary advantage for a carnivore over a herbivore, what are the disadvantages.
 What is the evolutionary advantages of an omnivore.
 - The role of cooking.
 What foods are best cooked, what may be eaten raw?